-If, after the initial gathering of information it is decided by the above group of colleagues that the concerns do not meet threshold for an allegation (and therefore no contact with the LADO is required), but they are a concern around conduct, the Headteacher will be supported by HR in the steps thereafter, with the RSL supporting as needed.
+If, after the initial gathering of information it is decided by the above group of colleagues that the concerns do not meet threshold for an allegation (and therefore no contact with the LADO is required), but they are a concern around conduct, the Headteacher/Principal will be supported by HR in the steps thereafter, with the RSL supporting as needed.

-If, after the initial information gathering stage, it is decided that the concerns do amount to a Safeguarding allegation that does meet threshold for contacting the LADO (at least for advice about whether a referral is needed), the Headteacher will do so, and will be supported by the RSL, and HR colleagues in steps thereafter.
+If, after the initial information gathering stage, it is decided that the concerns do amount to a Safeguarding allegation that does meet threshold for contacting the LADO (at least for advice about whether a referral is needed), the Headteacher/Principal will do so (or the DSL in their absence or delegation), and will be supported by the RSL, and HR colleagues in steps thereafter.